 The only real disappointment with regards to investing was with our TFSAs.
 It ended the year with no gains as it sat most of the year in cash and short term bonds.
 I have recently started moving some cash into REITs, so hopefully we will be rewarded in 2014.

 In addition to our investments, our savings rate remains status quo.
 Savings has been our biggest driver of net worth growth over the years and likely to be the biggest driver going forward.
-The higher the savings rate, the faster financial independence comes as indicated in the post “how much do you need to save for early retirement?”
+The higher the savings rate, the faster financial independence comes as indicated in the post “Ultimate guide for early retirement‘.

 In the big picture, for the December 2013 update we are up 1.47% for the month and 19.83% for the year.
 We are up to $935k in assets and $827k in net worth with about 12 months left in the Million Dollar Journey deadline!
 We added about 137k to our net worth in 2013 which means there is $173k left before hitting the big $1M milestone.